Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Methods

 \subsection{Data Enrichment with Multiple Foundation Models and HITL}

-As shown in Fig.~\ref{fig:HITL}a, nuclei instance segmentation was performed on these kidney nuclei image patches using three cell foundation models: Cellpose~\cite{cellposs}, StarDist~\cite{stardist}, and CellViT~\cite{cellvit}.
+\textbf{Rating Image Patches.} As shown in Fig.~\ref{fig:HITL}a, nuclei instance segmentation was performed on these kidney nuclei image patches using three cell foundation models: Cellpose~\cite{cellposs}, StarDist~\cite{stardist}, and CellViT~\cite{cellvit}.
 Then, instead of directly correcting their predicted instance masks, we use a rating-based system to evaluate the predictions from the three foundation models (as shown in Fig.~\ref{fig:HITL}b).
-This curation process involves two rounds of input from human experts.
-In the first round of image patch curation, two pathologist-trained students evaluated the predicted masks, categorizing them as ``good," ``medium," or ``bad" based on a rating standard set by a renal pathologist with 20 years of experience. ``Good" predictions captured approximately 90\% of the nuclei in a patch, ``bad" predictions captured less than 50\%, and the rest were classified as ``medium."
-In the second round, the experienced renal pathologist manually reviewed and validated the uncertain samples from the first round.
-We used this rating system to both qualitatively and quantitatively evaluate each model's predictions within our dataset.
-Each rating reflects the segmentation quality of the predicted mask for an image patch.
-In this study, employing multiple foundation models reduces bias in image patch curation by having each patch evaluated by three models trained with different architectures and settings.
-This approach offers diverse perspectives, helping to identify image patches that highlight gaps between general and specific (e.g., kidney) domain performance.
-As a result, curated predictions from these models can be used in the next stage of the HITL process to further refine their performance in segmenting nuclei in kidney pathology.
+The ratings, conducted in a blinded experiment, were performed separately by two pathologist-trained students evaluating model predictions.
+An experienced renal pathologist subsequently reviewed and validated the samples where the students’ assessments disagreed.
+As shown in Fig.~\ref{fig:rating_details}, ratings—categorized as ``good,” ``medium,” or ``bad” based on the criteria set by an expert renal pathologist—defined “good” predictions as capturing approximately 90\% of nuclei in a patch, ``bad” as capturing less than 50\%, and all others as ``medium.”

-In this work, we leveraged the image patch curation results to reduce the pixel-level labeling effort in the HITL design.
-Specifically, we directly utilized the ``good" samples (shown as Fig.~\ref{fig:HITL}d) for the next round of model refinement.
-Including these samples and their predictions as image and pseudo-label pairs enhances the training dataset at scale.
-Additionally, for each foundation model, the ``good" samples reflect its strength and pretrained knowledge e(curation cost: 10 seconds per image patch).
-Pathologists manually corrected or annotated a small set of these ``bad" image patches, which can be used for the next round of training for the foundation models (annotation cost: 10 seconds per image patch).
+\textbf{Pseudo-Labels and Hard Data Annotation.} In this work, we leveraged the image patch curation results to reduce the pixel-level labeling effort in the HITL design.
+Specifically, we scaled up the training dataset by directly utilizing the ``easy" (pseudo-labeled) samples (shown as Fig.~\ref{fig:HITL}d).
+To bridge the domain gap, we also incorporated a small set of representative ``hard" samples (shown as Fig.~\ref{fig:HITL}c), manually annotated by pathologists at a cost of roughly 20 minutes per patch.